-NI Water Customer Service Centre.
+NI Water Customer Relations Centre.

 Getting smarter We collect a wealth of data on the operation of our assets.
-Automated, semi-automated or humanassisted channels will enable us to detect issues that may affect our service before customers are even aware, so our skilled operatives can intervene early and prevent the service failure.
+Automated, semi-automated or human-assisted channels will enable us to detect issues that may affect our service before customers are even aware, so our skilled operatives can intervene early and prevent the service failure.
 If a service failure cannot be prevented, we will use our data to issue updates to affected customers removing the need for our customers to contact us.
-We will also explore the sharing of data with stakeholders, including councils, to enhance the customer experience and contribute to service improvement.
 Our 'Knowledge Base' tool uses chatbot technology and artificial intelligence to help guide customers through a structured dialogue, providing answers to a wide range of their questions across all our service areas.
 Similarly, an interactive voice response for a number of transactions such as bill payment provides another choice of contact channel, and improves customer service by offering convenience and the potential to save time.

 NI Water staff member on Rathlin Island configuring a smart meter.
 Our smart metering pilot scheme has been introduced at Rathlin Island, County Antrim.
 The scheme allows 13 smart meters on Rathlin Island to automatically report back to a base in mainland Northern Ireland, with the information being used to read customer meters and alert NI Water to any potential water leaks or tampering on the island.
 The new wireless scheme enables NI Water to access the data remotely for the first time.
 Protecting you Cyber crimes are increasing in both frequency and disruptive potential; leading to disruption to services, interruption to computer control systems and impact on data integrity.
 We are continually working to improve cyber resilience through updating of system controls, compliance with IT system supplier updates and through training and awareness programmes.
 Opportunities exist to learn from world class research in the area of cyber security being led by seven UK Innovation and Knowledge Centres, one of which is based at the Centre for Secure Information Technologies in Queen's University Belfast.
-Summary actions - Embrace more personalised customer engagement through a variety of channels to better understand our customers' needs and be customer-led in redesigning our services. - Respond guickly and resolve issues first time, keeping customers informed along the way. - Enable our customers to contact us 24 hours a day in a way that suits them. - Excel in customer satisfaction, competing with the best customer service providers in the UK water industry and across wider sectors. - Identify our customers who need additional support and grow our Customer Care Register. - Use our data to drive improvement across all our - Improve cyber resilience and learn from world class research. - Live by our values to deliver an exceptional customer experience.
+Summary actions - Embrace more personalised customer engagement through a variety of channels to better understand our customers' needs and be customer-led in redesigning our services. - Respond quickly and resolve issues first time, keeping customers informed along the way. - Enable our customers to contact us 24 hours a day in a way that suits them. - Excel in customer satisfaction, competing with the best customer service providers in the UK water industry and across wider sectors. - Identify our customers who need additional support and grow our Customer Care Register. - Use our data to drive improvement across all our services - Improve cyber resilience and learn from world class research. - Live by our values to deliver an exceptional customer experience.
 How will we measure progress?

-We will measure progress by tracking delivery of the summary actions and the strategic performance indicators:
+We will measure progress by tracking delivery of the summary actions and the strategic performance measures:

-Strategic performance measure
+Strategic performance indicator

 Increase the number of customers who have their expectations exceeded

-Strategic performance indicators →
+Strategic performance measures →

 Reduction in customers reporting service failures

 First point of contact resolution

-More customers singing our praises (Net promoter score)
+More customers singing our praises (Net promoter score7)

 17

 Strategic outcome

-Delighted customers Customer advocacy score.
+Delighted customers 7Customer advocacy score.